Club Directory

 Contact: info@thereadingbear.ca

 The UBC Black Medical Students’ Association (BMSA) aims to promote medicine among Black students across Canada, providing networking and mentorship for UBC Medicine Program admission.
-We foster a safe community for Black medical students, supporting their personal and professional goals through events, mentorship, and networking opportunities.
+We foster a safe community for Black medical students at UBC, supporting their personal and professional goals through events, mentorship, and networking opportunities.

 Vision: